gyurisc/AcceleratedKnob/README.md

 ##AcceleratedKnob

 AcceleratedKnob is an anisotropic image generator for Windows Phone 7.
-It mimics the [metallic knob](http://www.youtube.com/watch?v=c9X7D87uJ7Q) that is part of the iOS6 music app.
+It mimics the [metallic knob](http://www.youtube.com/watch?v=c9X7D87uJ7Q) that was first seen in the iOS6 music app.

 The idea, the images and the logic came from danielamitay's [DAAnisotropicImage](https://github.com/danielamitay/DAAnisotropicImage) project on github.